 Culinary therapy is used for treating many mental health disorders, including anxiety, ADHD, depression, eating disorders and addiction.

-The reason cooking is one of the best hobbies for mental health isn’t just because of the healthier meals and nutrition, either.
+The reason cooking is a good hobby for the mind isn’t just because of the healthier meals and nutrition, either.

-Then there’s the fact that cooking for ourselves makes us more aware and more appreciative of food in general.
+- Then there’s the fact that cooking for ourselves makes us more aware and more appreciative of food in general.
 Many people eat mindlessly, which is bad both the gut and for the mind.
 Being more appreciative of food makes us enjoy it more and makes us more likely to choose healthy and natural foods.

-Then there’s the creativity.
+- Then there’s the creativity.
 Cooking is a truly creative process, taking the ingredient from their raw state to a finished meal.
 It’s creativity that ends with a tasty treat.

-- Altruism and compassion
+10. Altruism and compassion

 For most people, altruism and compassion aren’t really hobbies, but they can be and quite probably should be.

 Compassion and kindness are two of the best things for mental health.
-When we are compassionate we create better relationships, heighten self love, improve our sense of self worth, and increase our confidence.
+When we are compassionate we create better relationships, heighten self-love, improve our sense of self-worth, and increase our confidence.